WKHAllen/rustdtp/README.md

 }
 ```

-## Event iteration

-Note that in order to iterate over events, the `EventStreamExt` extension trait needs to be in scope.

 ## Security

 Information security comes included.
 Every message sent over a network interface is encrypted with AES-256.
-Key
-exchanges are performed using a 2048-bit RSA key-pair.
+Key exchanges are performed using a 2048-bit RSA key-pair.